awsdocs/aws-lambda-developer-guide/doc_source/runtimes-extensions-api.md

 + 500 ms – a function with a registered internal extension\.
 + 2000 ms – a function with one or more registered external extensions\.

-For a function with external extensions, Lambda reserves up to 300 or 500 ms \(for a runtime without/with an internal extension\) for the runtime process to perform a graceful shutdown\.
+For a function with external extensions, Lambda reserves up to 300 ms \(500 ms for a runtime with an internal extension\) for the runtime process to perform a graceful shutdown\.
 Lambda allocates the remainder of the 2000 ms limit for external extensions to shut down\.

 If the runtime or an extension does not respond to the `Shutdown` event within the limit, Lambda terminates the process using a `SIGKILL` signal\.